How Vibration Amplification Works: Phase, Pyramids

 Most vibration measurement tools produce a number: an overall level, a spectrum, a trend over time.
 VibraVizja® produces something different — a video in which the motion of every visible surface has been amplified to a degree that makes it perceptible to the human eye, at the specific frequencies you select.
 The engineering result is familiar: a frequency spectrum, a resonance frequency, an operational deflection shape.
 What is different is that all of this is extracted from video, without contact, and resolved spatially across the full field of view.

 The method is called phase-based video motion amplification.
 It builds on foundational work by Wadhwa, Rubinstein, Durand and Freeman at MIT, published in 2013, and on Simoncelli's complex steerable pyramid transform developed in the early 1990s.
-The core insight of that research — which the VibraVizja® algorithm applies to industrial vibration diagnostics — is this: instead of tracking how pixel brightness changes over time, which amplifies noise as aggressively as it amplifies signal, the algorithm tracks how the phase of local image structure changes.
-Phase turns out to be a far more robust signal for measuring displacement.
+The core insight of that research — which the VibraVizja® algorithm applies to industrial vibration diagnostics — is this: the algorithm tracks how the phase of local image structure changes.
+Phase turns out to be a robust signal for measuring displacement.

 Step 1 — Decomposing the Image